Operation Charnwood: Analysis

 Caen's partial capture allowed General Omar Bradley, commander of the First US Army, to accelerate his plans for a breakout.
-Shortly after Charnwood the US VII Corps attacked German positions in Saint-Lô, which the 2nd SS Panzer Division had been ordered to "hold at all costs".
+Shortly after Charnwood the VII US Corps attacked German positions in Saint-Lô, which the 2nd SS Panzer Division had been ordered to "hold at all costs".
 On 18 July, after eight days of fighting during which 95 percent of the town was destroyed and VII Corps had more than 5,000 casualties, Saint-Lô fell to the Americans.

 The same day, the Second Army began Operation Goodwood with from 1,100 to 1,300 tanks in the largest armoured battle in British military history.
 VIII Corps (Lieutenant-General Richard O'Connor) spearheaded the drive towards the Bourguébus Ridge with three armoured divisions, supported by I Corps.
-After a preliminary attack by 1,056 heavy bombers, elements of the 11th, Guards and 7th Armoured Division assaulted the positions of LXXXVI Corps north of Bourguébus but despite early gains of around 12000 yd, strong resistance prevented VIII Corps taking the ridge.
-Simultaneously, Lieutenant General Guy Simonds's newly activated II Canadian Corps launched an offensive on the Verrières Ridge, codenamed Operation Atlantic.
-II Corps ran into fierce opposition; during the Battle of Verrières Ridge that followed the Canadians sustained 2,800 casualties.
+After a preliminary attack by 1,056 heavy bombers, elements of the 11th Armoured Division, Guards Armoured Division and 7th Armoured Division assaulted the positions of LXXXVI Corps north of Bourguébus but despite early gains of around 12000 yd, strong resistance prevented VIII Corps taking the ridge.
+Simultaneously the new II Canadian Corps (Lieutenant General Guy Simonds) launched Operation Atlantic an offensive on Caen north of the Orne. the II Canadian Corps ran into fierce opposition; during the later Battle of Verrières Ridge the Canadians sustained 2,800 casualties.
 Verrières Ridge would remain in German hands until 8 August.